 Haji Mohd.
-Sharif Bin Haji Yusof, aged 76, a Malaysian, was appointed as an Independent Non-Executive Chairman of AYS Ventures Berhad on 17 November 2011.
-He is a fellow member of the Institute of Chartered Accountants, England & Wales, Malaysian Institute of Accountants and Malaysian Association of Certified Public Accountants.
+Sharif Bin Haji Yusof, aged 77, a Malaysian, was appointed as an Independent Non-Executive Chairman of AYS Ventures Berhad on 17 November 2011.
+He is a Fellow of the Institute of Chartered Accountants, England & Wales and a member of the Malaysian Institute of Accountants and Malaysian Institute of Certified Public Accountants.